-Primer is the invisible step that makes or breaks a paint job.
-On an unprimed wall, paint absorbs unevenly: some spots shine, others go flat, and the colour looks patchy.
-This is especially obvious on freshly filled surfaces — filler pulls moisture from the paint far faster than bare plaster or concrete.
-We prime walls and ceilings across Warsaw before every paint job, from flats in Śródmieście to houses in Wilanów.
+Primer is the hidden step that can decide whether a paint job looks right or not.
+On a wall without primer, paint soaks in unevenly: some areas reflect light, others turn dull, and the colour ends up blotchy.
+You see this most on freshly filled areas — filler draws moisture out of paint much quicker than bare plaster or concrete.
+We prime walls and ceilings all over Warsaw before every painting job, from flats in Śródmieście to houses in Wilanów.

 How much does it cost and what affects the price

-Current prices are in the table below.
-The cost depends on the area, surface type, and primer required.
-Fresh filler gets a standard acrylic primer.
-Old paint needs a contact primer with quartz sand for grip.
-Water stains require a stain-blocking primer.
+Up-to-date prices are in the table below.
+The final cost depends on the size, the kind of surface, and the primer needed.
+Fresh filler takes a standard acrylic primer.
+Old paint calls for a contact primer with quartz sand to improve grip.
+Water marks need a stain-blocking primer.
 Rollers and brushes are included.
-Primer is a consumable, charged separately.
+Primer is treated as a consumable and billed separately.

 | Service | min | max |